J-Grizz/Interactive-iPhone/CONTRIBUTING.md

 ### Things To Do

-I've made a list of suggestions:
+I've made a list of suggestions incase you're wondering what to do:

 * Add more apps - Tutorial coming soon.
 * Create an intro overlay - Let me know on the discord if you want to work on this, I have some ideas.